-Check out all the amazing things to do in Williamsburg, Brooklyn one of the coolest and popular neighborhoods within the borough (and entire city) to explore.
+Looking for all the cool things to do in Williamsburg, Brooklyn?
+You’ve come to the right place.
+This is hands down one of the coolest and popular neighborhoods within the borough (and entire city) to explore.
+There’s a reason why when so many people come to Brooklyn for the first time, Williamsburg is on their radar.

 Speaking of, that’s what makes Williamsburg one of the best places to stay in the city.
 Be sure to check out our full guide for the best Williamsburg hotels with skyline views too!
 On a budget?
 No worries, there are options here for that too!